 Final Thoughts

-Many people attend tournament week in Augusta.
+Many people attend golf tournament week in Augusta.

 Fewer truly experience it.